 Bearing in mind that there are 16 levels of resistance and most consider level 1 to be challenging, even the fittest people should get a decent workout.

-Furthermore, it does provide a full-body workout which includes the arms and legs.
+Furthermore, it does provide a full-body workout that includes the arms and legs.

 The machine can be deemed relatively quiet but it all depends on which resistance level you are using.